-Almost all the games from the series follow the same formula: put the player in the small space area, face-to-face with the enemy (zombies in this case) with a limited amount of resources (ammo) with a choice to either fight or flee the enemy.
-In some cases fleeing the enemy is not an option, in which case the player have to fight, not only a zombies but other mutated monsters.
+Released back in 1996, the game follows the classic formula: put the player in enclosed area, face-to-face with the enemy (zombies in this case) with a limited amount of resources (ammo) with a choice to either fight or flee the enemy.
+In some cases fleeing the enemy is not an option, in which case the player has to fight, not only zombies but other mutated monsters aswell.

-The games usually end with a player surviving and escaping the infected area, but the battle is far from over which paves the way for the sequels.
+The games end with a player surviving and escaping the infected area, but the battle is far from over paving a way for a sequel.

-But alien is not the only enemy that protagonist have to face, it’s later revealed that due to malfunction in the system, the androids that supposed to help the crew, are now instructed to slaughter the remaining survivors.
+But aliens are not the only enemies that protagonist has to face.
+It’s later discovered that due to malfunction in the system, the androids that supposed to help the crew are now instructed to slaughter the remaining survivors.

-The game accentuates on the evasion instead of directly fighting the enemies, as the player is highly outnumbered and outpowered by the aliens and the androids.
+The game accentuates on evasion rather than directly fighting the enemies, as the player is highly outnumbered and outpowered by the aliens and the androids.

-The game ends with the main protagonist destroying the space station and then having one last battle against the last alien creature on the escape ship.
+The game ends with the main protagonist destroying the station then having one last battle against the remaining alien creature on the escape ship.

 The Horror Formula

-Many horror games follow the same formula: the player is put in the tight and enclosed space with the enemies that are greatly outnumber or outpower the player.
-Basically make the odds stacked against the player but still give the player the tools needed to make it through the situation they’re in.
+Many horror games follow the same formula: put the player in the tight enclosed space with the enemies that are greatly outnumber (or outpower) the player.
+Basically make the odds stacked against the player but still give the player tools needed to make it through the situation they’re in.

-When it comes to game levels, the colors are mostly bleak and darkish, the player must already feel tense just by being in that environment.
-Make the player believe that they are there and the encounter with enemy is inevitable.
+When it comes to game levels, the colors are mostly bleak and darkish.
+The player should already feel tense just by being in that environment.

-The items, that are available for the self-defense of the player must not be too overpowered but at the same time provide enough protection to make it through the level.
+The items that are available for self-defense must be not too overpowered, but at the same time provide enough protection to make it through the level.

 Prototyping the Game in Unity 3D

-Even if you are not very skilled with Unity there are many resources available online to simplify the prototyping process.
+Even if you're not very skilled with Unity, there are many online resources available to simplify the prototyping process.

 Define the main protagonist

-Since we are talking about prototyping, you don’t have to worry about the originality just yet, so you can use Asset Store to find the models you need to use in your prototype.
+Since we are talking about prototyping, you don’t have to worry about the originality just yet, so you can use Asset Store to find the models you can use in your prototype.

 Example for a protagonist: Post apocalyptic survival character

-Main enemy (or enemies) are the entities that the main protagonist will have to fight or flee from.
-It could be anything for a hordes of zombies to a one extremely smart but a scary creature.
+Enemy (or enemies) are the entities that the main protagonist will have to battle or flee from.
+It could be anything for hordes of zombies to a one, but extremely smart creature.

 Example for the enemy: Mutant2

-Depending on your protagonist and the enemy, the level could be anything from a tight and enclosed space, such as hospital, to a more open world settings such as a city streets or a dark forest.
+Depending on your protagonist and the enemy, the level could be anything from a tight enclosed space (ex. hospital) to a more open-world settings (ex. city streets or dark forest).

-Just make sure the player have just enough space to be able flee from the enemy if needed, or the other way around, to have no way out but to fight the enemy.
+Make sure the player has enough space to be able to flee from the enemy or to have no choice but to fight.

-Picking the right level style have a big impact on the player immersion.
+Picking the right level style has a big impact on the player immersion.

 Example for the game level: Hospital Horror Pack